-In 2020, the Group's international remittance services and e-money business in Malaysia and e-payment solutions activities in the Philippines and Brunei remained small and did not make significant contributions to the Group.
+Notwithstanding the increase in revenue, the Group recorded a lower profit after tax of £1.51 million in 2021 mainly due to higher administration expenses (year ended 31 December 2020: profit after tax of £1.61 million).
+The Group's international remittance services and e-money business in Malaysia and e-payment solutions activities in the Philippines and Brunei remained small and did not make significant contributions to the Group in the year ended 31 December 2021.

-As at 31 December 2020, the Group's financial position remained healthy with cash and cash equivalents of £4.42 million (31 December 2019: cash and cash equivalents of £4.42 million) and the secured loans and borrowings from financial institutions amounted to £3.20 million (31 December 2019: £3.43 million).
+As at 31 December 2021, the Group's cash and cash equivalents increased to £4.67 million (31 December 2020: cash and cash equivalents of £4.42 million) while the secured loans and borrowings from financial institutions reduced to £2.18 million (31 December 2020: £3.20 million).